include

 {% include article.html header="HEADER" content="CONTENT" %}

-article.html with following content:
+article.html with the following content:

 <article>